melezhik/git-submodules-update/README.md

 * for every git submodule:

   * fetches changes from related remote repository
-  * merge changes into local repository
-  * `git submodules update --init --remote --merge` command is executed under the hood
+  * `git submodules update --init --remote ` command is executed under the hood

 * superproject: commit changes applied to sub modules and push them to remote superproject repository